Skip to content

 What are Docker Images?

-Whereas containers are the running state of an application, the Docker image represents the blueprint from which containers are derived.
-In Docker, a Docker image is the readonly template used to build a container, with a set of instructions.
-For example, the Docker images include everything needed to run the application: the code, configuration files, environment variables, libraries, and any dependencies.
+Whereas running states are the execution of an application, the image represents the blueprint from which these states are derived.
+In this context, an image is the readonly template used to build a container, with a set of instructions.
+For example, the images include everything needed to run the application: the code, configuration files, environment variables, libraries, and any dependencies.

 Layers in Docker Images